pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 = Some of my form is cut off.
 What should I do? =

-Since every WordPress theme is different, embedded forms won’t always automatically fit.
-You’ll want to make a Pardot Layout Template specifically for your WordPress theme:
+Since every WordPress theme is different, embedded forms won't always automatically fit.
+You'll want to make a Pardot Layout Template specifically for your WordPress theme:

 1. Go to <a href="https://pi.pardot.com/form" target="_blank">Forms</a> in Pardot.
 Find and edit the form that needs updating.
-1. Click ahead to the ‘Look and Feel’ step of the wizard and select the ‘Styles’ tab.
+1. Click ahead to the 'Look and Feel' step of the wizard and select the 'Styles' tab.
-1. Set ‘Label Alignment’ to ‘Above’ and click ‘Confirm and Save.’.
+1. Set 'Label Alignment' to 'Above' and click 'Confirm and Save.'.
 1. Click the link to the layout template being used by the form.
 1. Edit the layout template and add the following to the <head> section of the template:
 `<!DOCTYPE html>